Tysabri Concentrate for infusion

 Speak to your doctor as soon as possible if you notice any new or worsening medical problems (fever or infection, new or sudden change in your thinking, eyesight, balance or strength) that have lasted several days.

 Tell your partner or caregiver about your treatment.
-Ask them to tell you if they notice any changes in you, such as intellectual or psychological changes or unusual behaviour.
+Ask them to tell you if they notice any changes in you, such as a new or sudden change in your personality, thinking abilities or any unusual behaviour.
 When possible, encourage your partner or caregiver to go with you to see your doctor and to the infusion centre for your treatments.

 The risk of developing PML whilst on TYSABRI is higher:

-- the longer you are on treatment, especially if you have been on treatment for more than two years.
-It is not known if the chance of getting PML continues to rise, remains the same, or falls after you have been on TYSABRI for more than three years.
+- The longer you are on treatment, especially if you have been on treatment for more than two years.

 Your risk of getting PML is greatest if you have all 3 risk factors listed above.

-You should discuss with your doctor if TYSABRI is the most suitable treatment for you before you start treatment and when you have been taking TYSABRI for more than two years.
+You should discuss with your doctor if TYSABRI is the most suitable treatment for you before you start treatment and when you have been taking TYSABRI for more than two years if you have antibodies to the JC virus in your blood.

 If you become pregnant while on treatment with TYSABRI, immediately tell your doctor.
 It is likely that your doctor will consider stopping TYSABRI.